Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Baryon magnetic moments in symmetric nuclear matter

-To see easier, we show the density dependence of the magnetic moments of the octet baryons in Fig.~\ref{Octmag}, the low-lying charmed baryons in Fig.~\ref{CBmag}, the low-lying bottom baryons in Fig.~\ref{BBmag}, and the transition magnetic moments in Fig.~\ref{Transmag}.
-In each figure the ratios of the in-medium to free space are shown in the left panel, while in the right panel it is shown the bare density dependence for that has the largest medium modification among all in the left panel, as well as the corresponding quark contributions.
+To see easier, we show the density dependence of the magnetic moments of the octet baryons in Fig.~\ref{Octmag}, decuplet baryons in Fig.~\ref{Decmag}, the low-lying charmed baryons in Fig.~\ref{CBmag}, the low-lying bottom baryons in Fig.~\ref{BBmag}, and the transition magnetic moments in Fig.~\ref{Transmag}, calculated by the Set I and Set II.
+In each figure the ratios of the in-medium to free space are shown in the left panel for both the Set I (upper left) and Set II (lower left), while in the right panel the bare density dependence is shown for the magnetic moment that has the largest medium modification among all in the left panel, as well as the corresponding quark contributions for the Set I (upper right) and Set II (lower right).

 First, we discuss the magnetic moments of the octet baryons shown in Fig.~\ref{Octmag}.
-As is known, the MIT bag model underestimates the octet baryon magnetic moments in free space~\cite{DeGrand:1975cf,Allen:1975nq}, and the expression for the magnetic moment roughly proportionals to the bag radius.
-(For example, see Table 7.1 in Ref.~\cite{Yamaguchi:1989sx} for the bag radius dependence of the calculated octet baryon magnetic moments.)
-Thus, we estimate the medium modifications of magnetic moments by taking the ratios, the in-medium to free space.
-The calculated density dependence of the ratios (left panel) is very similar to that shown in Ref.~\cite{Ryu:2008st} (they used different version of the QMC model).
+As is known, the MIT bag model underestimates the octet baryon magnetic moments in free space~\cite{DeGrand:1975cf,Allen:1975nq}, and the analytic expression for the magnetic moment roughly proportionals to the bag radius.
+(For example, see Table 7.1 in Ref.~\cite{Yamaguchi:1989sx} for the bag radius dependence on the numerically obtained octet baryon magnetic moments.)
+Thus, we estimate the medium modifications of magnetic moments by taking the ratios, the in-medium to free space magnetic moments.
+The calculated density dependence of the ratios (left panel) is quite different from that of the MQMC model shown in Ref.~\cite{Ryu:2008st}.
+It is desired to take into account properly the constraint for the allowed maximum change derived from the $y$-scaling data analysis.

 In the right panel we show the $\Sigma^-$ magnetic moment, which has the largest medium modification among all in the left panel, as well as the corresponding quark contributions.
 One can see the $s$ quark magnetic moment is only slightly modified in medium, showing a small linear increase as density increases.
-This very small density dependence is expected, since the $s$ quark does couple to any meson fields in the model, and the modification comes from the change in the bag radius $R_\Sigma^*$.
+This very small density dependence is expected, since the $s$ quark does not couple to any meson fields in the present model, and the modification comes from the change in the bag radius $R_\Sigma^*$.

+Next, we show the decuplet baryon magnetic moments in Fig.~\ref{Decmag}.
+The $\Sigma^{*0}$ and $\Xi^{*0}$ magnetic moments have large enhancement as baryon density increases for both the Set I and Set II.
+This enhancement, as already mentioned, due to their small magnitudes in free space.